(We may earn a commission via affiliate links in this post. Read our full disclosure policy.)

 When it comes to the holiday season, no place on Earth does it like Disney!
 Spending Christmas in Disney World is an amazing experience filled with tons of things to do.
-If you are visiting Disney World in December, these are the Disney Christmas attractions & events you can look forward to!
+If you are visiting Disney World in December, there are plenty of Disney World Christmas attractions & events you can look forward to experiencing!

 When does Disney Decorate for Christmas?

-- Magic Kingdom begins decorating for Christmas after the last night of Mickey’s Not So Scary Halloween Party.
+- Magic Kingdom begins decorating for Christmas the first week on November.

 - Animal Kingdom & Hollywood Studios has its holiday decorations up by the end of the first week of November.

 - Epcot International Festival of Holidays begins November 26.